sinatra/sinatra/README.md

 [Configuring Settings](http://sinatra.github.com/configuration.html)
 for details on available options and their behavior.
-If you want behavior more similar to when you define your app at the top level (also know as Classic style), you can subclass `Sinatra::Application`.
+If you want behavior more similar to when you define your app at the top level (also known as Classic style), you can subclass `Sinatra::Application`.

 ``` ruby